MA in Educational Policy Studies

 • Analyzing and discussing the effects of existing educational policies (federal, state, local) on important outcomes of interest (e.g., student achievement, graduation rates, teacher retention, program/school quality).

-• Preparing and analyzing data for quantitative statistical analysis and for qualitative analyses.
+• Preparing and analyzing data for analysis.

 • Disseminating research results to multiple audiences, including academics, policymakers, and the public.